Greater Boston Suburbs

 JAMAICA PLAIN - Locally known as JP, this is a large residential neighborhood which may as well be its own suburb of Boston.
 JP is a middle class area where thousands of families and others share tight knit neighborhoods and a myriad of different housing choices.
 It is diverse and ecletic and although urban, it is a place where many grow up and pass through the generations.

 ROXBURY - My best understanding is that Roxbury remains Boston's poorest neighborhood.

 DORCHESTER - Although Dorchester was often associated with Roxbury as being poor and urban, Dorchester was once a Brooklyn NY style neighborhood for well educated immigrants.
 It lost its original spendor in the middle of the last century, however recent stories tell of a rebounding of parts of Dorchester.
 It is very diverse and some of the old brownstone homes could resemble the Back Bay.
-Still Dorchester has a long road to come before being anything like the Back Bay.
+In the past few years, Dorchester has continued to rise.

 WEST ROXBURY - Although officially annexed by Boston, West Roxbury lies south of Brookline and might as well be a fairly affluent suburb.
 It has single family homes with yards, beautiful winding avenues and plenty of money - if not the best schools compared to neighboring Brookline and Newton.

 The following two neighborhoods I acknowledge being less familiar with.
 For that reason, I have included Wikipedia links about each.